sugchand/ovs-dpdk-scripts/README.md

 # ovs-dpdk-scripts
 ===================

+**Note: OVS and DPDK configuration steps are keep changing from release to release.
+Please use the right script branch based on the OVS and DPDK release.**

 This is a set of bash scripts and launcher python module to ease of developer's job who is working on OVS, DPDK.
 This framework can be used for any code development project.
 The framework helps developers in the many ways,